These Blackberry Bliss Bars are absolutely amazing! They are packed with a little bit of something for everyone, they’ll become an instant favorite!

 I truly love bar desserts and these amazing bars are no exception.
 Other than chocolate chip cookies, bars and brownies are my go-to dessert when I need something for a special occasion.

 When I saw the recipe for these bars in ATK’s The Perfect Cookie Cookbook, I think it took me about 53.7 seconds to start making them.
 The original recipe called for 1 cup of walnuts (toasted and chopped), but seeing as how I am not usually a fan of nuts in cookies (especially walnuts!!), I left them out and added milk chocolate chips instead.

 These bars start out with a brown sugar cookie base with coconut and oats mixed in, then they’re topped with a layer of blackberry jam and then sprinkled with three kinds of chocolate chips and toffee bits.
 As if that wasn’t fabulous enough, then they’re finished off with a sprinkling of more delicious cookie base.
 YUM!

 Oh my heavens, these Blackberry Bliss Bars are just ridiculously good!
 The hint of cinnamon is perfect.
 I wasn’t sure about adding it, but I’m so glad I did.
-Pleeeease don’t leave it out!
+Please don’t leave it out!
 These bars are packed with something for everyone.
-Even my son Zach who isn’t a fan of coconut loved these.
+Even my hubby who isn’t a fan of coconut loved these!